What is a Concrete House?

-Durability has to be the number one advantage to a concrete home.
+Durability has to be the number one advantage of a concrete home.
 We have built a few in New York and started doing so after Super Storm Sandy.
-Hundreds of homes were destroyed by the storm, and we got involved building concrete houses to replace them.
-Of course you can build a concrete house anywhere but we found that in a flood zone, hurricane zone. or other high risk areas concrete homes can be a great solution. check out another post we wrote on Flood Zone Design to learn more about building in the flood zone.
+The storm destroyed hundreds of homes, and we got involved in building concrete houses to replace them.
+Of course, you can make a concrete house anywhere, but we found that concrete homes can be a great solution in a flood zone, hurricane zone, or other high-risk areas.
+Check out another post we wrote on Flood Zone Design to learn more about building in the flood zone.

 Advantages of Concrete Houses

-Disaster Proof – In case of a flood or hurricane a reinforced concrete house will have a far greater structural value.
-Concrete can take a beating and survive extreme weather and disasters far better than most houses would.
+Disaster Proof – In case of a flood or hurricane, a reinforced concrete house will have a far greater structural value.
+Concrete can take a beating and survive extreme weather and disasters far better than most houses.

-Energy Efficient – Building a concrete house is not inherently energy efficient but when done right it can be extremely efficient and sustainable.
+Energy Efficient – Building a concrete house is not inherently energy efficient, but with the proper design, it can be extremely efficient and sustainable.

 Fireproof Construction – Concrete is a noncombustible material.
-This means you do not have to worry about fire like you would in a wood framed house.
+This characteristic means you do not have to worry about fire like in a wood-framed house.

 Insulating a Concrete House

-I was once on a construction site for a concrete house we were building and 2 guys walk down the street.
-I heard one guy say to the next guy “that’s so stupid you can’t insulate a concrete house.”
-Well I have to tell you, they were just wrong.
-There are actually many different ways to insulate a concrete house and in fact a concrete house when designed and built properly can easily outperform a typical house with regards to insulation, temperature control, and sustainability.
-Concrete is an excellent option if you are planning to build a sustainable house.
-Insulation in new homes is important and you should understand your options.
+I was once on a construction site for a concrete house we were building, and two guys walked down the street.
+I heard one guy say to the next guy, “That’s so stupid you can’t insulate a concrete house.”
+Well, I have to tell you, he was just wrong.
+There are many different ways to insulate a concrete house.
+When designed and built properly, a concrete home can easily outperform a typical house regarding insulation, temperature control, and sustainability.
+Concrete is an excellent option for sustainability (when done right).
+Insulation in new homes is important, and you should understand your options.

 Concrete Insulating Options

-Separate interior and exterior concrete with insulation.
-This allows for concrete on interior and exterior walls as shown in the detail drawing.
+You can separate interior and exterior concrete with insulation.
+This system provides concrete on the interior and exterior walls with insulation sandwiched in the middle.

 Build a box in a box.
 We do this on most of our concrete houses.
 The house is built as a concrete box with an insulated box on the inside.
 This house can have an exposed concrete exterior.

-In warm climates this is obviously a lesser concern.
-Concrete houses are actually more popular in warm climates because they tend to keep the house relatively cool with little to no insulation.
-They can also be built in very cold climates with the proper insulation and air sealing design.
+In warm climates, this is a lesser concern.
+Concrete houses can be a good choice in warm temperatures because they tend to keep the house relatively cool with little to no insulation.
+They can also be built in frigid climates with the proper insulation and air-sealing design.

 Poured In Place Concrete